arthurweinmann/blog/web/articles/The_Healthy_Art_of_Blogging:_Shouting_into_the_Internet.md

++++MetaDescription You've felt it.
+The impulse to unleash your inner thoughts and observations about the latest global issue or maybe just the age-old debate of pineapple on pizza.
+The siren call of social media, promising instant feedback and maybe, just maybe, a viral moment.
+But as we all know, that road often leads to misunderstandings, arguments, and an overwhelming urge to throw your device into the nearest body of water...

+--END METAS--

 # The Healthy Art of Blogging: Shouting into the Internet

 You've felt it.
 The impulse to unleash your inner thoughts and observations about the latest global issue or maybe just the age-old debate of pineapple on pizza.
 The siren call of social media, promising instant feedback and maybe, just maybe, a viral moment.
 But as we all know, that road often leads to misunderstandings, arguments, and an overwhelming urge to throw your device into the nearest body of water.
 I believe sharing one's thoughts and observations is important to the advancement of society as a whole.
 Perhaps ideas are similar to waves spreading into the matter of connected humans and interfering with each other to create new ideas and so on.
 It is interesting to think that ideas are the real deal and we are just here to convey them, but I won't go this far.
 Anyway, here's why blogging might just be the therapeutic outlet we need in this digital age.